-Nottinghamshire return to action when they travel to Taunton this weekend to face Somerset in the First Division of the LV= County Championship.
+Nottinghamshire return to red ball action when they face Somerset this weekend in the First Division of the LV= County Championship.

 Head to head